Promotion a pipe dream as floundering Forest lag behind | Goal.com

 “I’m all about working smarter and not necessarily harder,” Milton told reporters at the start of the season as he calmly faced up to the hostile glare of a frankly unconvinced press pack.
 “Everything will be planned around ensuring peak performance.

-“It all stars with hard work really, the players are prepared to put in the effort to get better and it pays off on the pitch.”
+“It all starts with hard work really, the players are prepared to put in the effort to get better and it pays off on the pitch.”

 However, it is clear that they haven’t managed to reach the levels Milton’s positive rhetoric promised, and the stark reality is that hopes of a promotion push will soon fade if things don’t improve.